 4. Consult an Attorney

-If, after confirming your spouse is cheating, you decide to divorce, consult an attorney.
-An attorney can give you advice as far as your legal options, your state’s laws pertaining to infidelity, and what your next move should be.
+If, after confirming your spouse is cheating, you decide to divorce, consult an attorney who will give you advice regarding your legal options, your state’s laws pertaining to infidelity, and what your next move should be.
 Most states have no-fault divorce laws, but they also give judges great discretion when deciding divorce cases, and infidelity can play a role in what kind of divorce settlement you get, especially if your spouse has spent money on their affair partner.
-Follow your attorney’s advice: Do not engage in conflict with your spouse, and especially not with the other man or woman.

 5. Surround Yourself With a Positive Support System

-An affair in a marriage is an emotional blow to your life in many ways.
-It’s important to have a network of family and friends to talk to, share time with, and help you cope with the negative consequences of your spouse’s actions.
+An affair in a marriage is an emotional blow to your life in many ways, so it’s important to have a network of family and friends to talk to, share time with, and help you cope with the negative consequences of your spouse’s actions.
 Talking about the situation and expressing negative emotions will help you purge any anger you feel and better equip you to move on with your life.

 6. Don’t Blame Yourself